 Are you ready for all of the 2020 YA book to movie adaptations that are releasing?
 While we all know that the book is usually better than the book, there is a lot to look forward to.
 Many of the YA book to movie adaptations are coming to streaming services in 2020 and it will make watching all of these upcoming films that much easier.
 Here is a list of the 2020 YA book to movie adaptations that you should add to your TBR.
 Continue reading

-What If It’s Us, I was very excited.
-This book is at the same time profound and adorable, and the main characters are each likeable.
+What If It’s Us by Becky Albertalli and Adam Silvera is a book that is at the same time profound and adorable, and the main characters are each likeable.
 I especially enjoyed seeing both the authors’ signature styles come through at times, and their work fits together nicely.
 I had extremely high hopes for this one, and it is safe to say that I was not disappointed.
 Continue reading